skanel/TIA_test/README.md

 - **Packet Loss:** Measure the number of packets that fail to reach their destination.
 - **Connectivity Status:** Check if the network is connected or disconnected.

-# Explanation:
-- **Bandwidth Usage**: psutil.net_io_counters() is used to get the bytes sent and received by the network interface.
-- **Latency and Packet Loss**: The ping command is executed using subprocess.check_output() to determine the round-trip time.
-The output is parsed to extract the latency.
-- **Connectivity Status**: A simple connection attempt to a well-known host (Google DNS) using socket.create_connection() determines if the network is connected.
 # Choose the Tools:
 - Use libraries like `psutil` for bandwidth usage.
 - Use `ping3` for latency and packet loss.